amzn/xfer/CONTRIBUTING.md

 ```
 pip install -r test_requirements.txt
 ```
-Run the full suite of tests by running the following command from the top level directory:
+Run the unit tests by running the following command from the top level directory:
 ```
 pytest
 ```

-To run unit tests and integration tests separately, use:
+To run integration tests or notebook tests too, use:
 ```
-pytest tests/unit
+pytest --integration
-pytest tests/integration
+pytest --notebook
 ```

 #### Troubleshooting